natecraddock/website/content/blog/resource-forks-and-lzrw-compression.md

 Note that the integer sizes in this struct are larger than needed.
-I could repack the data to align with the exact integer sizes used for the type and ID, but that doesn't matter for this description.
+I could repack the data to align with the exact integer sizes used for the type and ID, but that doesn't really matter.

-This made it trivial to iterate over the resources stored in the data file to find any resource given a type and ID.
-Now that I could read the data it was time to interpret the bytes.
+The output of the script took the bytes from the DeRez unpacked `Data` file, and placed them end to end with the headers from the `Resource` struct.
+This made it trivial to write a C program to iterate over the resources stored in the data file to find any resource given a type and ID.
+The next step was to find some meaning in the bytes.

 ## Reading the packs

 Most of the game data is stored as `Pack` resources.
-These packs are read into memory by the `LoadPack(int num)` function.
+These packs are read into memory by the `uint32_t LoadPack(int num)` function.

 ```c
 uint32_t LoadPack(int num) {